 5) Optional: Open your most used documents

-As you switch your teams over to the new Drive File Stream tool, now is a great time to refresh them on how to use and optimize Google Drive.
+As you switch your teams over to the new Google Drive File Stream tool, now is a great time to refresh them on how to use and optimize Google Drive.
 As always, if you need any help training your teams on Drive, we can help with that too, just drop us a line.
+Do you have other thoughts in mind?
+We’d love to hear the other different ways utilize Google Drive File Stream in the comment section.